Kaliko525-tech/etch--a-sketch/README.md

 Today I will be implementing the 'hover' chang colour effect to complete this project. so far I know the event is called onmouseover, but wether to use a onmouseout event too is another question.

 neither was the answer, I wanted just plain mouseover. now to implement it with all of them. got it to work yay!

+can't figure out the gray scale thing, I will try again another time or just start this whole thing over from scartch later on.
+I have done everything else that is asked and I am happy with that.
+I am marking this project done for now.